mudita/mudita-center/quickstart.md

 You can also make builds for specific platforms (or multiple platforms) by using [the CLI options](https://www.electron.build/cli).

-For example, building for all platforms (Windows, macOS, Linux):
+For example, building for Windows and Linux:

 ```bash
 npm run dist -- -wl